Viswalahiri/Scheduling_Algo_Cpp/README.md

 Thanks for checking my algorithms out.

 Do you think this will be useful for you?
-Please, star it.
-That way, I know that this is helpful.
+Please, star it(the star icon in the right hand top corner).
+That way, I know that this is helpful for you.

 Do you find some thing you like?
 Please, clone it.